Promoting Human Values

 At King’s Cross Academy these values are an integral part of the school ethos.
 They are reinforced throughout the school day and support children in developing their knowledge, self-esteem and self-confidence.

-They are part of Academy life in the following ways.
+Human values are part of Academy life in the following ways.

 Democracy is integral to the Academy.
 Children develop an understanding of how, as citizens, they can influence decision-making through the democratic process.
 They have the opportunity to have their voice heard through our class meetings, pupil questionnaires and as part of the collaborative planning cycle.
-The election of class meetings representatives is based solely on pupil votes.
+The election of class meeting representatives is based solely on pupil votes.
 Our school behaviour policy involves rewards which the pupils vote on as a class group.
 The Academy also encourages pupils to accept responsibility for their behaviour through a positive behaviour approach, which is very much based on choice.

 The rule of law

 The importance of laws, whether they be those that govern the class, the Academy, or the country, are consistently reinforced throughout the school day, as well as when dealing with behaviour, and through school assemblies.
 Pupils are taught the value and reasons behind laws – that they govern and protect us and are essential for wellbeing and safety.
 They are taught the responsibilities that this involves, and the consequences when laws are broken.
-Visits from authorities such as the Governors, Police, Fire Service, Estate ‘red caps’ etc. are regular parts of our calendar, and help reinforce this message.
+Visits from authorities such as the Governors, Police, Fire Service, Estate ‘red caps’ etc. are regular parts of our calendar and help reinforce this message.

 Tolerance of those of different faiths and beliefs